wildfly/quickstart/CONTRIBUTING.md

   If you wish to contribute a kitchensink variant is it important that you follow the look and feel of the original so that useful comparisons can be made.
 This does not mean that variants can not expand, and showcase additional functionality.
 Multiple variants already do that.
 These include mobile interfaces, push updates, and more.

-  Below are rules for the l&f of the variants:
+  Below are rules for the *look and feel* of the variants:

   * Follow the primary layout, style, and graphics of the original.